 TIPH writes monthly and quarterly reports giving an overview of the situation in the city and recent developments.
 This includes worrying trends and serious violations of the agreements observed by TIPH, but also positive steps taken and efforts made by the parties to normalise life in Hebron.

 The monthly reports compile information from incident reports over a month.
 The quarterly reports analyses the developments observed during the last three months.
 In the quarterly reports TIPH also provide recommendations to the Israeli and Palestinian Authorities.

-The reports are forwarded to the six contributing countries and the two parties.
+The reports are forwarded to the five contributing countries and the two parties.